 To perform a search, you have three options.
 Either you can upload the image directly or paste a link to the image.
-Likewise, you can drag and drop the image directly to the search window.
-Once the search is initiated, Google looks up for the image in its database and returns a befitting result.
+Likewise, you can drag and drop the image directly into the search window.
+Once the search is initiated, Google looks up the image in its database and returns a befitting result.
 Since Google is so widespread and has its trenches spread across the internet, it makes it highly likely to get a match for an image in its huge database.
 What makes the service even better is that it is absolutely free and does not impose any kind of restrictions on the size or format of the image you upload.

 You can use the service only on the web version.
-So, if you are using it on a mobile phone, you cannot access the site, since it does not support mobile version.
+So, if you are using it on a mobile phone, you cannot access the site since it does not support a mobile version.
 However, as a workaround, you can use the ‘Request Desktop Site’ option on your device to get on the desktop version and then use the service.

-Using TinEye is similar to Google’s with all three search options supported.
-It provides users with a free and a paid version of the service to choose from, with the free version restricting the number of searches to 150 per week, in addition to some other restrictions like the limit in maximum upload size of an image restricted up to 20MB.
+Using TinEye is similar to Google’s, with all three search options supported.
+It provides users with a free and paid version of the service to choose from, with the free version restricting the number of searches to 150 per week, in addition to some other restrictions like the limit in maximum upload size of an image restricted up to 20MB.
 To overcome some of these restrictions, users can upgrade to the paid plan.